Social Justice Ministry

 Social Justice Ministry seeks to make parishioners aware of the many tangible needs of the community and requests your involment and support with many projects throughout the year.
 For more information on this important ministry or if you would like to join, please contact: Maryann Glende, 585-738-0575

-Read the full document here.
+Read the full pamphlet, including the Bishops opening letter, here.